Sir Peter Hendy – Chairman of Network Rail, visits our station

 Lots of work went on around the back of the station, where the effects of wind and weather over the years were very evident.

-Now this usually unseen part of the station has been beautifully restored with repointed brickwork and paint in the official station colour scheme
+Now this usually unseen part of the station has been beautifully restored with repointed brickwork and paint in the official station colour scheme.
+Photographed by Bren Campbell, before the gates from the main road were locked again.

-For more pictures of the sea wall side please click here
+For more of Bren’s pictures of the sea wall side please click here

 New Postcards in the Shop